seigot/tools/explain/README_agent.md

 ### ■ Slide 4 (Result Format)

 This slide shows the result summary table of this research.
-I would like you to make the summary table as results in addition to the research detail.
+In addition to research details, I would like you to organize the results into a summary table.
-The summary table is helpful to consider and compare the options and for future decision-making.
+The summary table will be helpful for our future decision-making.

 ### ■ Slide 5 (AI Agent Example)

-Here are the brief example of practival use cases align with this research.
+Here are a few examples/use cases align with this research.
-On the left slide is NIO’s in-vehicle AI assistant, NOMI.
-NOMI provides natural communication exeperiences for the driver.
+On the left is NIO's in-vehicle AI assistant, NOMI.
+NOMI provides natural conversation exeperiences for the driver.
 The other side is Mpathic.ai.
-Mpathic.ai provides AI model Training/Evaluation/Performance calibration tuning platform for conversational AI agent.
+Mpathic.ai provides AI model Performance calibration platform for conversational AI agent.

 ### ■ Slide 6 (AI Model Example)

-The last slide is the brief example of AI Model.
+This last slide shows an example of an AI model.
-One of the great example is Google’s Gemma on MediaTek platforms.
+One example is Google Gemma running on MediaTek platforms.
-I believe that most AI agents are expected to operate on edge devices.
+I believe that most AI agents are expected to work on edge devices.
-So We'd like to clarify which AI models are used by edge-based AI agents as much as possible.
+So We'd like to clarify a variety of AI models used by edge-based AI agents.

 ### ■ Slide 7 (Closing)